rabuu/sheetstorm/README.md

-# uni-template
+# sheetstorm
-A typst template for university assignment submissions.
+A Typst template for university exercise sheets.

 This is a work in progress.
 The package is not published to the [Typst universe](https://typst.app/universe) yet.